12 Days

 Transportation

 There are various transportation options available for the 12-Day Unforgettable Manaslu Circuit Trek.
-You can go by local transportation or private transportation.
+You can use local or private transportation.
 Local transportation is more affordable and offers a variety of options, including buses and microbuses.
 You also have the option to choose a public-sharing jeep.
 Reaching the destination may be inconvenient and time-consuming via local transportation.

 Private transportation is more convenient and luxurious.
 You can also stop wherever you like to take in the scenery.
 A private jeep is an excellent choice for 5-7 people.